qsnake/gpaw/doc/faq.rst

 How do you pronounce GPAW?
 --------------------------

-In english: "geepaw" with a long "a".
+In English: "geepaw" with a long "a".

-In danish: Først bogstavet "g", derefter "pav": "g-pav".
+In Danish: Først bogstavet "g", derefter "pav": "g-pav".

-In finnish: supisuomalaisittain "kee-pav"
+In Finnish: supisuomalaisittain "kee-pav".

+In Polish: "gyeh" jak `"Gie"rek <http://en.wikipedia.org/wiki/Edward_Gierek>`_, "pav" jak `paw <http://pl.wikipedia.org/wiki/Paw_indyjski>`_: "gyeh-pav".

 Download
 ========